CTSRD-CHERI/cheribuild/README.md

 The following targets are also supported, but discouraged, as they serve little benefit over and above their non-CHERI counterparts, and so should not be used unless absolutely sure.
 If you still wish to use them despite that, they can be enabled with `--enable-hybrid-targets`.
 - `riscv64-hybrid`: RISC-V with CHERI support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.
-- `mips64-hybrid`: MIPS with CHERI support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.
 - `morello-hybrid`: AArch64 with CHERI (Morello) support: pointers are integers by default but can be annotated with `__capability` to use CHERI capabilities.

 For the `cheribsd`, `disk-image` and `run` targets the hybrid vs purecap distinction applies solely to userspace (see [below for more details](#building-and-running-cheribsd)).